 Much of the time before a flight the crews remained in the mess and they were fortunate to have an accomplished piano player in Squadron Leader Manton.
 They would often gather round him at the piano and ask him to play.
 He was a sensitive man and regularly played melancholic music.
 Before the crew took off that evening, they asked him to play one of his much-loved pieces of music “Rustle of Spring” by Christian Sinding.
 That same piano on which he played remains in the mess at Wyton to this day.

 At 17.25 that evening Squadron Leader Manton and his crew of six dressed and boarded their Lancaster JB154, which set out from RAF Warboys an outstation of RAF Wyton, near Huntingdon.
-Squadrons took off from various RAF bases in the UK and grouped together at the North Sea to fly in a straight line over Assen towards Leipzig, and the sound of the very low but loud drone of the bombers filled the air as more than 300 bombers made their way to the city of Leipzig, Holland.
-Their mission was to attack Leipzig to destroy the Messerschmitt factory, which was building the famous and deadly BF109 fighter.
-However, the dreadful weather conditions that night meant that a quarter of the Lancaster Bombers could not fulfil their mission, it held up many of the crews’ visibility who could not see their targets and let their payloads (bombs) go.
+Squadrons took off from various RAF bases in the UK and grouped together at the North Sea to fly in a straight line over Assen towards Leipzig, and the sound of the very low but loud drone of the bombers filled the air as more than 300 bombers made their way to the city of Leipzig.
+Their mission was to attack Leipzig in order to destroy the Messerschmitt factory, which was building the famous and deadly BF109 fighter.
+However, the dreadful weather conditions that night meant that a quarter of the Lancaster Bombers could not fulfil their mission as it restricted the crews’ visibility so they could not see their targets and let their payloads (bombs) go.
 Squadron Leader Manton and his crew, having successfully carried out their mission, set off on route back to England.
 Due to the bad weather, they decided to fly low, and when they reached south of Assen near Aneep, a German night fighter shot down the bomber over Assen, and Squadron Leader Richard Manton, along with his crew, lost their lives.

 The people of Assen took it upon themselves to bury the British Airmen at Assen Southern General Cemetery, Netherlands, and in 1947, Queen Wilhelmina of Holland visited the graves.